soverenio/docs/docs/administration/index.md

     ---

     Sometimes they misbehave.
-Here's how to diagnose and fix issues with Soveren DIM and DAR sensors.
+Here's how to diagnose and fix issues with Soveren DIM and DAR Sensors.

     [:octicons-arrow-right-24: Troubleshooting sensors](troubleshooting-sensor/)